-This Action Plan represents a commitment to action-oriented coordination across Council departments and agencies, as well as deeper collaboration with public and private partners in communities across the state.
-The following Action Areas and Objectives summarize the major types of work that Council departments and agencies will do to prevent and end homelessness, in addition to the administration of the strategic investments listed above.
-Each Action Area includes multiple Actions that Council departments and agencies have committed to in their adoption of this Plan.

-Cal ICH has the statutory obligation to implement much of the work listed in this Plan.
-Therefore, each Action Area includes the relevant code citation and description of the authority held by Cal ICH in statute.
-Some statutory authorities are referenced in more than one Action Area.
+This Action Plan represents a commitment to action-oriented coordination across Council departments and agencies and deeper collaboration with public and private partners in communities.
+The following Action Areas summarize the major types of work that Council departments and agencies can do to prevent and end homelessness, in addition to the administration of the strategic investments listed above.
+Within each Action Area, is a list of actions each department and agency will implement to ensure these strategic investments are effective and that our systems work effectively.
+Each Action Area includes the relevant code citation and description of the authority held by Cal ICH in statute.
 Additionally, each Action Area has an associated equity framework that Council departments and agencies can use to address racial inequities in the design and implementation of their actions.